 Use your own TLS certificates¶

-You can configure MKE to use your own TLS certificates, so that it is automatically trusted by your browser and client tools.
+You can configure MSR to use your own TLS certificates, so that it is automatically trusted by your users’ browser and client tools.
+As of v2.7, you can also enable user authentication via client certificates provided by your organization’s public key infrastructure (PKI).